Individual Counseling

 • Deepen the Therapeutic Work: As your central nervous system achieves baseline regulation, talk therapy can go significantly deeper, yielding more efficient and sustainable results.

-This advanced integration is entirely optional.
 Clients can choose to combine both approaches from day one, begin with traditional counseling and introduce neurotherapy later, or use targeted neurostimulation to support specific milestones within their care.

 The Synergy of EMDR & Trauma Processing